 Energy production will play a crucial role in our future.
 The process of photosynthesis in plants serves as an example for renewable energy production.
 By studying this process, it is possible to develop more efficient solar cells or biofuels.
 The laser has made it possible to study the structure of living materials and matter and the chemical and physical processes that take place within them.

-The LaserLab will serve as a powerful multidisciplinary educational faculty, especially for national and international (Master's) students and will have a unique position in Europe.
+LaserLaB will also serve as a powerful multidisciplinary educational faculty, especially for national and international (Master's) students and will have a unique position in Europe.

 For more information: